-What if every teacher approached his or her work with legacy of mind?
-What if all educators viewed the future of other people’s children—i.e. their students, not just their own biological kids—as a significant part of their legacy?
+What if every teacher approached his or her work with legacy in mind?
+What if all educators viewed the future of other people’s children—i.e., their students, not just their own biological kids—as a significant part of their legacy?

 I imagine that more teachers would stand up and fight for their students.
 I imagine that more educators would die fighting for our students.

 That’s what Robert Croston, principal of Jenner Academy of the Arts elementary school in Chicago, did.

 On March 5, Croston, 34, passed away from Marfan syndrome, a genetic disorder that affects the body’s connective tissues.
 But five days before his death, he lived to see the Chicago Board of Education approve his hard-fought proposal to merge Jenner—an extremely under-enrolled, low-income African-American school in what remains of the Cabrini Green projects—with nearby Ogden International School—an incredibly overcrowded, mostly White and Asian school in the highly affluent Gold Coast neighborhood.

 For urban districts like Chicago, where neighborhoods are segregated based on race and income, a Jenner-Ogden merger only exist in one’s dreams.
 But like Martin Luther King Jr., Croston, who was also a preacher, actively worked to make his dreams come true.

 Croston, who held a master’s degree in school leadership from Harvard University and a master’s in social work from the University of Chicago and a master’s in teaching from Dominican University, also served as a youth pastor on the Far South Side of Chicago.
 He fought to consolidate Jenner and Ogden—even as he underwent multiple heart surgeries due to his disease.

 He, along with Ogden principal Michael Beyer, who is White, joined forces and modeled the racial collaboration they both hoped to create by blending both of their schools.